AnnaWilliford/SWC_Fall2019_lessons/Lesson3_Git_GitHub.md

 ## 3. Track your documents with Git

 We are now ready to use Git.
-To start with, let's make a new folder `git_test` on your Desktop, outside `SWC_spring2019` directory.
+To start with, let's make a new folder `git_test` on your Desktop, outside `SCW` directory.

 Suppose you started working on your thesis.
 You create a folder `Thesis` inside `git_test` .
 ```shell